cair/GraphTsetlinMachine/README.md

 ## Tutorial

+In this tutorial, you create graphs for the Noisy XOR problem and then train and test the Graph Tsetlin Machine on these.

 ### Initialization

-In this tutorial, you create graphs for the Noisy XOR problem and then train the Graph Tsetlin Machine on these.
 Start by creating the training graphs using the _Graphs_ class:
 ```bash
 graphs_train = Graphs(
     10000,